swampyrad/RadTechZombies/README.md

 a wider horizontal spread akin to their vanilla Doom counterparts.

+- Combat Jackboots:
+Wields Combat Shotguns, these blood-drenched goons wear body armor for better defense, but as a tradeoff they sacrifice semi-auto and side-saddles for mobility, resulting in slower firerate and taking longer to reload than usual.

+- Riot Police Jackboots:

+Wields Less-Lethal Shotguns, members of UAC's private security firm, these undead guards now roam the corridors looking for any "criminal scum" to bring swift justice to in the form of hardened rubber.

 - Minerva Zombies:
 Wields the Minerva 9mm Chaingun, has slower firerate, but unlike Vulcanette Zombies,